MoriyaShiine/enchancement/README.md

     * Turtle master gives 1 less level of Resistance.
     * Wither Skulls apply Wither for less time.
 * Rebalance Enchantments
+  * Fire caused by enchantments does not affect movement.
+  * Fire caused by enchantments hits through Fire Resistance at a slower rate.
+  * Fire caused by enchantments is slightly redder to indicate the above effects.
   * Renames Fire Aspect to Molten.
   * Molten applies for less time.
-  * Molten's fire does not affect movement.
   * Blocks mined by items with Molten are smelted.
   * Items with Molten are usable as Flint and Steel while sneaking.
   * Mining tools can have Molten.